from collections import defaultdict

 [docs]

-class DeferredProp(Generic[PropKeyT, T]):
+class DeferredProp(AsyncRenderMixin, Generic[PropKeyT, T]):

 """A wrapper for deferred property evaluation."""